KevinHe1496/KevinHe1496/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about front-end web development, feel free to <a href="mailto:bouaskaoun.mohammed@gmail.com">contact me through email</a> me.
+If you have any questions about mobile development, feel free to <a href="mailto:kevin_heredia10@hotmail.com">contact me through email</a> me.

 You can hire me as a freelancer on <a href="https://www.fiverr.com">Fiverr</a> or <a href="https://www.linkedin.com/in/bouaskaoun/">LinkedIn</a> to deploy your machine learning project on web.